 Born to Run — Bruce Springsteen

-After Jeffrey Lent, I needed something a little less strenuous — and this fit the bill to a T. Finished it in a couple of days (despite its length) because it reads so easily.
+After Jeffrey Lent, I needed something a little less strenuous—and this fit the bill to a T. Finished it in a couple of days (despite its length) because it reads so easily.
 I’ve been a Springsteen fan since “The River” (fun fact: his first few albums were recorded in a studio in Blauvelt, N.Y., about a mile from the middle school I attended and across the street from the bar my older brother hung out in; Eric said the band would stop in periodically) so I knew this was on the to-read list as soon as it came out.
 No, there are no Earth-shattering revelations but there are the requisite glimpses behind the veil.
 Beyond that, it’s just a fun read about a famous person’s life.
 What stood out for me were a few things:

 - Bruce really was an overnight sensation at a very young age.
 Reminds me of the Doonesbury character, Jimmy Thudpucker, who, when reminded that he has to include a “dues song” on every album, points out that he never had to pay any because he was an overnight sensation at 19.
 Sure, Springsteen dealt with some shit (mostly related to his father) but who hasn’t?

-- Given that pretty easy ride, it’s hard to feel Bruce really knows whereof he chronicles, for which he is often lauded.
+- Given that pretty easy ride, it’s hard to feel Bruce really knows whereof he chronicles and for which he is often lauded.
 He certainly has no experience in a factory (though his friends and family did) and by his own admission he’s never done a day of work in his life.
 Yeah, neck surgery is a scary bitch…but it’s way easier when you don’t have to work and you can pay for the best surgeons in the world and so on.
-Yeah, mental illness is a bitch and it’s good to hear the (legit, not illicit) pharmaceuticals worked for you…but they work a lot easier when their cost is of no consequence to you.
+Yeah, mental illness is a bitch and it’s good to hear the (legal) pharmaceuticals worked for you…but they work a lot easier when their cost is of no consequence to you.
 That doesn’t diminish the fact that Springsteen has been an amazing chronicler of the human condition and advocate for those in need, but it does make him less of a rags-to-riches story

 Before We Sleep — Jeffrey Lent